• Skip to primary navigation

 Preheat the oven to 300°F. Line a rimmed baking sheet with two overlapping reusable baking sheets or parchment paper.

-Mix the sugar, cinnamon, garam masala and salt in a small bowl.
+In a large bowl, add the oats and almonds.
+Make a well in the center.
+Mix the sugar, cinnamon, garam masala, mahlab and salt in a small bowl.
 Mix the maple syrup, olive oil, and molasses in a measuring cup.
-Pour the sugar mixture into the wet mixture.
-In a large bowl, add the oats and almonds.
-Make a well in the center, pour in the wet ingredients and mix well.
+Add the sugar mixture to the wet mixture.
+Stir and add to the dry ingredients.
 Spread on the baking sheet.

-Place in the oven, check after 11 minutes and stir with a spatula.
-Return to the oven for 11 minutes and remove from the oven.
-It will be soft and moist when removed but will dry as it cools.
+Place in the oven for 11 minutes.
+Remove and stir with a spatula.
+Turn the pan around and return to the oven for 11 minutes.
+Remove and use a bench scraper to mound up the granola.
+It will be soft and moist when removed and will dry as it cools.

-Cool completely and (optional) season with more salt to taste before placing in a large plastic bag or container.
+Once completely cooled, (optional) season with more salt to taste and place in a large plastic bag or container.

 Adapted from Nekisia’s Olive Oil and Sea Salt Granola